 You will often see flautas/taquitos topped or garnished with as little or as two toppings or much as 6 toppings.
 My favorite garnishes were, and still are the tomatillo avocado salsa and crumbled Mexican cheese. .
 I just cannot enjoy taquitos without that salsa or at least some guacamole.
 This was and still is one of my go to recipes to prepare for parties, game night or just because.
 They can be prepared ahead of time and can also be frozen for a future meal or snack.

 Classic, Simple Mexican Recipes That Remind Me Of Home!

 Mom cooked at least 6 days a weeks.
 Sometimes day and night.
 I never was able to ask her if she enjoyed cooking, to be honest.
 I like to believe that she did.
 Everything she prepared, she did it with so much love.

 Served with Tomatillo Avocado Salsa.
 Click onto picture to see full recipe on site.

-My husband loves a chunky guacamole or salsa verde on his flautas!
+I also love a chunky guacamole or salsa verde on my taquitos!

 Here is a variation of a fresh green salsa.

 6 roasted and peeled Anaheim or New Mexico peppers

 Roughly chop the roasted green chiles, jalapeños, tomatillos and cilantro.
 Transfer to blender, add lime juice and salt to taste.
 Pulse to blend until desired consistency, cover and set aside.